-The IWU German placement exam should be taken during the Fall Festival of your first year.
-If you miss the placement exam during Fall Festival, please contact either a German Studies faculty member or the department chair of Modern and Classical Languages and Literatures to schedule one at another time.
+The IWU German placement exam should be taken during the Turning Titan Fall Festival of your first year.
+If you miss the placement exam during Fall Festival, please contact either a German Studies faculty member to schedule one at another time.
 If you have taken an AP test, please use the following guidelines for placement instead of the placement exam.
 If you have any questions regarding your placement, please contact a German Studies faculty member.

 3= placement in German 201;

 Students with 4 or more years of German in school who have not spent more than a month living in a German speaking country generally start our program in German 201, third semester college German.